 7. Copper cookware

-Again as with many other materials that should not be put in a dishwasher, copper cookware is affected by dishwasher detergent.
-The shiny beautiful copper finish gradually darkens after exposure to dishwasher detergents and so should be hand washed to maintain the shiny copper finish that attracted you to buying them in the first place.
+Again as with many other materials that should not be put in a washer machine, copper cookware is affected by washer machiner detergent.
+The shiny beautiful copper finish gradually darkens after exposure to dishwasher detergents and so should be hand washed to maintain the shiny copper finish that attracted you to buy them in the first place.

-Melamine utensils mostly plates should not be put into a dishwasher since it does not like high temperatures (when drying) as well as the harsh dishwasher detergents.
-It therefore cracks and loses its finish when put in a dishwasher.
-Basically, melamine should not be exposed to high temperatures even outside the dishwasher.
+The Melamine utensils mostly plates should not be put into a machine since it does not like high temperatures (when drying) as well as the harsh washer-machine detergents.
+It therefore cracks and loses its finish when put in here.
+Basically, melamine should not be exposed to high temperatures even outside the machine.

-Sieves cannot be thoroughly cleaned by a dishwasher because of their tiny holes.
+The Sieves cannot be thoroughly cleaned by dishwashing because of their tiny holes.
 Consider hand-washing sieves because you can reach out and clean the food particles better than a dishwasher can.